 So, if you’re moving to town and you asked Clare where you should live?
 Her recommendation for other young professionals would be Uptown or Knox / Henderson.
 Best combination of central location, easy to get everywhere and vibrant fun communities.

-Let’s go take a look at places there!
+Let’s take a look at available places in Dallas there!